metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 # ABSTRACT

-**Currently this module is WORK IN PROGRESS and of very limited usage!** It is mainly uploaded to see how the tests run (or fail) on the various different CPAN test platforms.
+**Currently this module is WORK IN PROGRESS and of limited usage!** It is updated and uploaded often to get the results of the tests on the various different CPAN test platforms.

 Did you ever need to decide if a graphical or text based user interface is